 A diffuse axonal injury—more commonly referred to as DAI—is similar to a concussion in many ways.
 Like a concussion, a DAI results from a sharp impact to the head.
 This injury differs from a concussion in how the impact damages the brain.
 A DAI involves a blow severe enough to strain and tear the nerves that connect the brain to the spinal cord.

-A coup-contrecoup injury is essentially two TBIs at once.
-With a coup-contrecoup injury, the brain suffers damage from an impact that causes the brain to accelerate across the skull, striking the other side.
+A coup-contrecoup brain injury is essentially two TBIs at once.
+During a coup-contrecoup injury, the brain suffers damage from an impact to one side of the skull that causes the brain to shift inside the head, striking the other side of the skill.
 This second impact results in an injury to the other side of the brain.

 Contusions are more commonly referred to as brain bruises.
 Despite the benign-sounding name, a bruise on the surface of the brain could be fatal if left untreated.
 Brain contusions involve injuries that cause bleeding beneath the surface of the brain.
 While a contusion could heal on its own, surgical intervention is often necessary.